 Straus Bros., Monogram Pure Rye,

 Chicago, Ill

 Tileston's Club Sour Mash

 W.M.
 Jacobs, Compliments of

 Welty Old Rye (Waynesboro, Pa.)

 Information for this article has been gathered from a number of sources on American stoneware and ceramics

-Special thanks go to Rob Runge for answering my numerous questions and for sending me excerpts from his own writings an Fulper.
+Special thanks go to Rob Runge for answering my numerous questions and for sending me excerpts from his own writings on Fulper.

+- Jack Sullivan